fendy3002/qz-webform/wiki/api.md

 `;
 ```

-You can see [structure.md](./structure.md) for more information about template.
+You can see [structure.md](./structure.md) for more information about structure.

 ## container component